Volkswagen Polo Review & Prices

 Think of the Volkswagen Polo like you would your favourite pair of black jeans.
 It’s an affordable small car that looks smart and is comfortable in everyday use, and because it’s got a Volkswagen badge on its nose it also comes with an added bit of posh desirability.
 But just like that trusty pair of Levis, it’s hardly the most exciting thing you could be seen in.

-Not that you should let that put you off considering a new Polo over a Peugeot 208, a Renault Clio or a Seat Ibiza.
+Not that you should let that put you off considering it over a Polo alternative such as the Peugeot 208, Renault Clio or Seat Ibiza.
 We think it’s one of the best small cars you can currently buy, and its sensibleness is a key part of its appeal.

 Volkswagen has tweaked the design of the latest Polo, with a new LED strip on the front, new front and rear bumpers, and a few added creases here and there to sharpen it’s look.
 So although it’s not the most stylish hatchback, the new Polo does look rather suave.